ryersondmp/sa11y-website/src/developers/props.md

 ### sa11y.truncateString(string, maxLength)

 Truncates a string to the specified length and appends an ellipsis.
 Useful for shortening content in tooltip messages.
+Since 4.2.0.

 ## Feedback